Chicken Jambalaya Soup

 There are so many traditions for this day, ranging from parades to king cakes decked out in purple (justice), green (faith), and gold (power) to eating a huge stack of pancakes for dinner.
 I’ve made the classic New Orleans dessert, Bananas Foster, but this year, I wanted to make a spicy entree worthy of The Big Easy.

-This twist on the classic jambalaya was a hit!
+This twist on classic jambalaya was a hit!
 And I’ve also used this Creole seasoning on Roasted Edamame and Sweet Potato Fries!

 Poor Bill.
 When I make anything spicy, I announce a disclaimer.
 Make that a warning.
 The heat in this fabulous soup was from the Andouille sausage and Creole Seasoning, which both imparted magnificent flavors.